printloop/damn-vulnerable-defi/README.md

 However, if a whale has a signifant number of tokens relative to the size of an LP this kind of manipulation is still possible.

 ### Puppet v2
+Same objective as the previous challenge with some of the bugs removed.

+The strategy is pretty much the same but we need to adjust to using Uniswap v2.

+Still no additional smart contract required unless you want to do it all in one transaction.

 ### Free rider

 ### Backdoor
 ### Climber